rummyze/rummyze/README.md

 # Hi there!

-I'm a full devops engineer based in Moldova who is passionate about everything related to technology. <br>
+I'm a devops engineer based in Moldova who is passionate about everything related to technology. <br>
 When I need to unwind, I usually spend time outside or play video games.

 ## About Me